-Marie Antoinette was the last Queen of France and Navarre before the French Revolution.
-During the Revolution, she became known as Madame Déficit because the country’s financial crisis was blamed on her lavish spending and her opposition to the social and financial reforms.
-She is also famous of her response: If they have no bread, “then let them eat cake.”
+Marie Antoinette was the last Queen of France and Navarre before the French Revolution, she is known from many portraits.
+However, during the Revolution, she became known as Madame Déficit.
+This resulted from the country’s financial crisis, which was blamed on her lavish spending and her opposition to social and financial reforms.
+She is also infamous for her (probably not real) response: “If they have no bread, then let them eat cake.”

 1. Marie Antoinette at the age of thirteen

-2. Marie Antoinette in a “muslin” dress
+2. Marie Antoinette in a chemise dress

-3. Marie Antoinette playing the harp
+4. Marie Antoinette playing the harp

-4. Marie Antoinette with a Globe
+5. Marie Antoinette with a globe

-5. Archduchess Marie Antoinette, Queen of France
+6. Archduchess Marie Antoinette, Queen of France

-7. State Portrait of Marie Antoinette
+8. State portrait of Marie Antoinette

-8. Marie Antoinette prisoner in the Temple Tower
+9. Marie Antoinette prisoner in the Temple Tower

 Early on 16 October, Marie Antoinette, then called “Widow Capet” was declared guilty of the three main charges against her.
 The first charge was depletion of the national treasury.
 The second was conspiracy against the internal and external security of the State.
 The third charge was high treason, which resulted from her intelligence activities in the interest of the enemy.
 This last charge alone was enough to condemn her to death.